UniBreakfast/lapland-js-spec/README.md

-# Lapland Vanilla* JS backend framework specification
+# Lapland specification (Vanilla* JS backend framework)
-###### *the only exception is mongodb module
+*\*the only exception is mongodb module*

 Lapland is YAFJSF (yet another fraken JavaScript framework) I'm curious to play in development of.))
 Here's the [repo with the main module](https://github.com/UniBreakfast/lapland) itself.
-I struggled for some time trying to find the names for my modules I would actually like.
+I struggled for some time trying to find the names for my modules that I would actually like.
 Until I decided to see them as actors working on the common task - in a sense like Santa's elfs.
 So the whole naming theme goes from there.

 ## Modular structure